dharmamitra/dharmamitra-guides/docs/mitra_tools/search.md

 1.  **Ask a Question or State a Concept.** Start with a clear question or a description of what you're looking for. (e.g., `The definition of cetanā` or `suffering of ordinary people compared to a hair on the palm`).
 2.  **Filter Your Search (Optional, but Recommended!).** Use the "Show options" menu to narrow your search to specific languages, collections (e.g., Pāli Canon, Yogācāra texts), or even individual works. **This is the key to getting the best results.**
 3.  **Explore the Results.** MITRA will show you the original text passages.
 Click the **"Explanation"** button below any result to get an AI-generated summary of the passage, the specific context, and how it relates to your query.
+You can also press the 'expand context' button at the top right of each result, which shows additional sorrounding context of a result.

 <div align="center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/gEqrzN8W4E4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>